NCCA Grants Program

 E-Books on Bohol

-These are books published the National Commission for Culture and the Arts: Visita Iglesia Bohol: A Guide to Historic Churches by Regalado Trota Jose and Tubod: The Heart of Bohol.
+These are books published by the National Commission for Culture and the Arts: Visita Iglesia Bohol: A Guide to Historic Churches by Regalado Trota Jose and Tubod: The Heart of Bohol.
 The former takes the reader to more than 40 churches in the island province of Bohol, while the latter discusses the history, art, and, culture of the turtle-shaped island.
-Go to page to download e-book versions of the books.
+Download the e-books

 Story of Juan